LACourtenay/Support-Vector-Machine-for-Morphological-Analysis/README.md

 --------------------------------------------------------

 This code was designed and prepared for the study by:
-<b> Yravedra, J.; Maté-González, M.Á.; Courtenay, L.A.; González-Aguilera, D. (in prep) The use of dog, wolf and fox tooth marks on bone for the identification of livestock predation </b>
+<b> Yravedra, J.; Maté-González, M.Á.; Courtenay, L.A.; González-Aguilera, D. (2019) The use of canid tooth marks on bone for the identification of livestock predation.
+DOI: 10.1038/s41598-019-52807-0 </b>

 ------------------------------------------------------------
 Comments, questions, doubts, suggestions and corrections can all be directed to L. A. Courtenay at the email provided above.